mgeitz/eqalert/README.md

 ## Custom Alerting

-Modify `~/.eqa/config.json` to customize alerts.
+Modify `~/.eqa/config/line-alerts/*.json` to customize alerts.

 ### Line Types

-Here is a an example configuration for a given line type in the config:
+Here is a an example configuration for a given line type a config file:
 ```
     "line_type": {
       "alert": {},